 Automotive-style robots are moving onto the aircraft assembly line to save time and cost.
 Bombardier plans to use six single-arm robots to join the cockpit and fuselage sections of its CSeries airliner, saving more than 40 hr.
 Each 12-ton robot will be able to drill a hole and insert a fastener in 32 sec. for aluminum-lithium structures and 53 sec. for composites.
 Boeing expects to complete 787 composite fuselage barrels at its South Carolina plant using a new six-axis auto-drilling and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Novel Robots Speed Aircraft Assembly".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Novel Robots Speed Aircraft Assembly".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.